To inspire compassion and responsibility for animals, in addition to rescuing, rehabilitating and finding homes for companion animals.

 Did You Know?

 - Forte Animal Rescue started saving lives in 2002.
-To date, FAR has saved the lives of 1,300 dogs and counting!
+To date, FAR has saved the lives of more than 1,300 dogs!

 - It is now the law in the city and county of Los Angeles, but Forte Animal Rescue has always urged people to alter their pets, for their health and to seek solutions for the pet overpopulation.
 The City Council appointed our founder Marie Atake to the city’s Spay/Neuter Advisory Committee, which oversaw the mandatory spay/neuter ordinance when the law became in effect.
 On this Committee, she received another Certificate of Recognition from the City Council.